Dry ice: Properties

 The density of dry ice increases with decreasing temperature and ranges between about 1.55 and 1.7 g/cm3 below 195 K. The low temperature and direct sublimation to a gas makes dry ice an effective coolant, since it is colder than water ice and leaves no residue as it changes state.
 Its enthalpy of sublimation is 571 kJ/kg (25.2 kJ/mol, 136.5 calorie/g).

 Dry ice is non-polar, with a dipole moment of zero, so attractive intermolecular van der Waals forces operate.
 The composition results in low thermal and electrical conductivity.

 History

 It is generally accepted that dry ice was first observed in 1835 by French inventor Adrien-Jean-Pierre Thilorier (1790–1844), who published the first account of the substance.
-In his experiments, it was noted that when opening the lid of a large cylinder containing liquid carbon dioxide, most of the liquid carbon dioxide quickly evaporated.
+In his experiments, he noted that when opening the lid of a large cylinder containing liquid carbon dioxide, most of the liquid carbon dioxide quickly evaporated.
 This left only solid dry ice in the container.
 In 1924, Thomas B. Slate applied for a US patent to sell dry ice commercially.
 Subsequently, he became the first to make dry ice successful as an industry.
 In 1925, this solid form of CO2 was trademarked by the DryIce Corporation of America as "Dry ice", leading to its common name.
 That same year the DryIce Co. sold the substance commercially for the first time, marketing it for refrigeration purposes.